Introduction to Practical Python Programming

 Python Programming for Non-Engineers

-The detailed explanation of python programming for non-engineers:
+A detailed explanation of python programming for non-engineers:

 Python v/s The world

 Python is extremely user-friendly and has a defined way to do things.
 Unlike ruby, which is another competition for python programming, where ruby is too user-friendly and has a lot of ways to do a single python, python doesn’t offer that.
-Python programming has indentations and a user-readable code.
+Python programming has indentations and user-readable code.

 One of the best example I can think of is this.
 Every once in a while, or for some people, we have a habit of downloading videos from youtube every now and then.
 So, we can surely download these videos by downloading some random software from the web and using it.
 But sometimes, it isn’t that easy.
 Most softwares on the web are filled with Trojans and viruses.